yeyfreya/TECHIN510_Lab4/README.md

 ## Questions / Uncertainties

-- Not sure about the github action running scriot periodically
+- Not sure about the github action running script periodically - Solved.
+Added token and action can auto update csv files on github.